PSA Grading Tips Tricks and Frequently Asked Questions

 Q3.
 I have cards from multiple service levels to submit.
 What do I do?

 A3.
-For the Economy services ($12 to $17 per card), you must submit a separate form for each set of years that you would like to submit.
+For the Value services ($22 to $27 per card), you must submit a separate form for each set of years that you would like to submit.
 The year ranges are Pre 1971, 1972 to 2017 and 2018 to present.
-For Regular service and faster, you can submit cards from all different years all on one form per service level (Regular, 10-day, etc.).
+For Regular service and faster, you can submit cards from all different years all on one form per service level (Regular, Express, etc.).

 Q4.
 Is there a minimum or maximum number of cards I can submit on each service level?